 We recommend the use of the included Docker stack to play with this Approov Integration.
 For details on how to use it you need to follow the setup instructions in the Approov Shapes API Server walk-through, but feel free to use your local environment to play with this Approov integration.

 OpenJDK 64-Bit Server VM (build 11.0.3+1-Debian-1bpo91, mixed mode, sharing)

 shell@container $ gradle --version

 Ant: Apache Ant(TM) version 1.9.13 compiled on July 10 2018

 Probably the only dependencies from the build.gradle that you do not have in your own project are these ones:

 HOW TO INTEGRATE APPROOV

-We will learn how to integrate Approov in a skeleton generated with Spring Boot, where we added 3 endpoints:
+We will learn how to integrate Approov in a skeleton generated with Spring Boot, where we added some endpoints:

 - / - Not protected with Approov.

-- /forms - Approov protected, and with a check for the Approov custom payload claim.
+- /v2/forms - Approov protected, and with a check for the Approov token binding.